Part 2: Interactive spare parts catalog - an end to manual data

 Challenge 2: Outdated content

-Particularly critical: If a spare parts catalog is required in different languages, a separate catalog is usually created for each medium and language.
+A particularly critical problem is the fact that if a spare parts catalog is required in different languages, a separate catalog is usually created for each medium and language.
 This increases the effort required for updates many times over.

 Updating with just a few clicks

-Challenge 3: Lack of efficiency
+Challenge 3: Inefficiency

 Manual spare parts catalogs are no longer up to date.
 They are prone to errors and do not offer the functionalities that service technicians and machine and plant operators need for their work today.